The Ergs!: Hindsight Is 20/20

 Following the success of Upstairs/Downstairs, Dirtnap Records offered to issue a compilation record of the Ergs' now sizable catalog of singles, b-sides, and compilation appearances.
 The CD, entitled Hindsight Is 20/20 My Friend (after a line spoken by Chevy Chase in the movie Dirty Work) was released in the summer of 2008, just as the Ergs! and Hunchback took to the road again for the Jackalry Across America Tour.
 Despite the tour's success, by its end Hunchback had chosen to break up, and the Ergs! would follow suit in a matter of weeks, announcing that they would complete their remaining tour plans and play a final show in November at the Asbury Lanes.

 In October 2008, the Ergs began their final bout of touring with dates supporting Less Than Jake alongside Landmines and Bomb the Music Industry!, followed by a Canadian and American tour which included 2 shows at Chicago's Riot Fest.
 This tour closed with a spot supporting Dillinger Four at the Brooklyn, NY record release show for D4's long-awaited 4th LP, Civil War.

 The Ergs! bid farewell to their largest collection of fans from around the US and the globe at No Idea Records' The Fest 7 in Gainesville, Florida, where they were the only band on the headlining stage at the Fest to play two consecutive sets.
 During the first set, the band played songs from throughout their career, and during the second, played dorkrockcorkrod in its entirety.

 On November 13, 2008, the Ergs! played an unannounced set at a Lemuria show at the Parlor, a New Brunswick basement.
 On Friday, November 14 they played Upstairs at the Khyber in Philadelphia.
 On Saturday, November 15, 2008, The Ergs! played 2 shows at the Asbury Lanes in Asbury Park, NJ.
 The band played long, retrospective sets at each show, and at the late show closed with an extended version Upstairs/Downstairs that eventually incorporated all the night's band members and much of the audience demolishing instruments.

 Post-breakup activity

-After the final Ergs! performance, several 7" records and compilation appearances were released posthumously.
+After the final Ergs! performance, several 7-inch records and compilation appearances were released posthumously.
 Though each release was planned prior to the breakup, some recording sessions and in some cases writing for these records took place after the final show.
 The band also honored a commitment to a friend of the band to play a set of their own songs as well as requested covers at his wedding, which took place after the final show, but was not open to the public.
 After their split, the members of The Ergs! went on to form numerous groups.
 Many of these bands have been collaborations with members of Hunchback.
 Major post-Ergs! projects include: